Suggestions for Students Who Are Struggling

 - Try to find more time to study.
 Plan to spend at least two hours of study time for every hour in class and allow extra time to study for mid-terms and final exams.
 If you work, consider reducing your hours.
 Take fewer courses so you can focus your efforts.

-- Start going for help at the Math Centre or the Writing Centre early in the semester.
+- Start going for help at the Math Centre or the Academic Success Centre early in the semester.

 - Attend one of the study skills workshops that are offered each semester through Counselling Services or enroll in one of the academic support courses that are offered for credit.